 Of course, I brought my daughters and two of my granddaughters - and of course Jessi (my youngest daughter) made sure we got good seats.
 Looking up at Matthew from the front row was like looking up at a god, except that Matthew was oh, so human - and genuine.
 On stage he tells stories that are as engaging and entertaining as the ones he puts in print.

 During the talk, he explained something I'd always wondered about - why in the movie Silver Linings Playbook, the character of the father was completely transformed.
-Matthew said it was because "that's the way Robert wanted it!"
-(I can't believe I met somebody who calls The Master - DeNiro - by his first name.
+Matthew said it was because "that's the way Robert (meaning DeNiro) wanted it!"
 He also talked about how vulnerable a writer feels when he puts his work out there.
 Boy can I relate to that!

 Matthew Quick's next novel, Love May Fail, will be released in 2015.